-We have issued warrants for the purchase of our Series B and Series B-1 preferred stock that we believe are financial instruments that may require a transfer of assets because of the redemption features of the underlying preferred stock.
-Therefore, we have classified these warrants as liabilities that we re-measure to fair value at each balance sheet date and we record the changes in the fair value of the warrant liability in our statement of operations and comprehensive loss as a change in fair value of warrant liability.

-In November 2013, one of our warrant holders exercised its warrants to purchase 550,000 shares of our Series B preferred stock.
-Of our remaining 1,225,000 then outstanding warrants to purchase preferred stock, 1,100,000 were net exercised immediately prior to the consummation of our initial public offering in February 2014.
-Upon consummation of our initial public offering, the remaining warrant to purchase up to 125,000 shares of our Series B preferred stock was converted into a warrant to purchase up to 20,161 shares our common stock, and the fair value of the warrant liability at that time was reclassified to additional paid-in capital.
+Prior to our initial public offering, or IPO, we issued warrants for the purchase of our convertible preferred stock that we concluded were financial instruments that might require a transfer of assets because of the redemption features of the underlying preferred stock.
+Therefore, we classified these warrants as liabilities that we re-measured to fair value at each balance sheet date and we recorded the changes in the fair value of the warrant liability in our statement of operations and comprehensive loss as a change in fair value of warrant liability.
+At the time of the IPO, certain warrants were net exercised into common stock and the remaining fair value of \$145 thousand associated with these warrants was reclassified to additional paid-in capital.
+Upon the IPO, an outstanding warrant to purchase 125,000 shares of Series B preferred stock was converted into a warrant to purchase up to 20,161 shares of the Company's common stock and remains outstanding with a fair value recorded as a liability of \$82,851 at December 31, 2014, as it contains a cash settlement feature upon certain strategic transactions.
+The fair value of the warrants classified as liabilities on each re-measurement date is estimated using the Black-Scholes option pricing model.